n-p-soft/bsdsum/README.md

         bsdsum -c data.dg

+  - fully check the list of digests read from standard input:

+        bsdsum -c

   - check the digest for file 'my_file' from the list of digests 'data.dg' (only one list of files to check can be specified when using -C):

         bsdsum -C data.dg my_file

+    Note: for such a query, an error is reported if 'my_file' is not found in the list 'data.dg'.

   - check the MD5 digest (only) for file 'my_file' from the list of digests 'data.dg':